-Why Use VR Simulations for Medical Training?
+Why Use Simulations for Medical Training?

-VR simulations allow for immersive, experiential learning and simulation-based challenges for health professionals and students.
+Simulations allow for immersive, experiential learning and simulation-based challenges for health professionals and students.
 Learners practice interprofessional communications with virtual peers and interviewing, assessment, diagnosis, and treatment skills with virtual patients in a realistic simulation environment.
-VR enhances the feeling that learners are actually having the experience.
+Simulations enhances the feeling that learners are actually having the experience.
 Changes in learner skills and behavior occur during the simulation via simulated experiences and outcomes of choices made or via contemplation during a debriefing.
 Interactive, realistic challenge enhances motivation, which in turn enhances enthusiasm for learning the topic and subsequent skills mastery.
 A balanced approach emphasizes challenge, practice, positive feedback, and encouragement.

-Advantages of VR Skills Training:
+Advantages of Simulation Skills Training:

-Learning via VR simulations offers the following advantages over reading a PDF, simulations using actors to play standardized patients, and even some advantages over real-life experiences:
+Learning via simulations offers the following advantages over reading a PDF, simulations using actors to play standardized patients, and even some advantages over real-life experiences:

 Advantages over reading a PDF with similar information: